Klynweto/peerConnect/README.md

 # PeerConnect

-PeerConnect is a peer-to-peer video conferencing application leveraging WebRTC, Socket.io, and Node.js.
+PeerConnect is a seamless, peer-to-peer video conferencing solution built using modern web technologies like WebRTC, Socket.io, and Node.js.
+It offers real-time communication with minimal latency, perfect for video calls, voice chats, and soon-to-come text messaging, making it a robust platform for virtual meetings.
 # Getting Started

 - Run `npm ci`